ContainerSolutions/externalsecret-operator/README.md

 export BACKEND=asm
 make deploy
 ```
-It will watch for `ExternalSecrets` with `Backend: asm-example` resources in the `default` namespace and it will inject a corresponding `Secret` with the value retrieved from AWS Secret Manager. -->
+It will watch for `ExternalSecrets` with `Backend: asm-example` resources in the `default` namespace, and it will inject a corresponding `Secret` with the value retrieved from AWS Secret Manager. -->

 ## What does it do?